Shola-Ayeotan/Library-Database/README.md

 5. **Triggers**: Automation triggers were also set up to perform actions, such as updating item status upon return, ensuring data accuracy and consistency.

-6. **SQL Server Agent Jobs**: Agent jobs were scheduled to handle important daily tasks and streamline library operations.
+6. **SQL Server Agent Jobs**: Agent jobs were scheduled to automate important daily tasks and streamline library operations.

-## Usage Instructions
-This database system is adaptable and can be customized to meet the unique needs of any library.
-It is a solid foundation for efficient library management and member engagement.